 The drug is no longer prescribed in the treatment of sleep disorders.
 In fact, Luminal use is extremely rare.
 It is still used in very specific cases of epilepsy and other disorders that have the tendency to cause seizures.

 By the time the 1960s came around, the emergence of benzodiazepines had lowered the demand for these drugs.
 They were an alternative that provided medical benefits that didn’t cause addiction.
-This, however, proved not to be true as benzodiazepines were rendered just as addictive.
+This, however, proved untrue as benzodiazepines were discovered to be just as addictive.

 Drugs like Luminal are used recreationally for their euphoric effects.
 Barbiturates are known to stimulate feelings of relaxation and sedation.
 Those who suffer from anxiety and sleep disorders use the drug so they can feel a sense of normalcy.